Skip to content

 Chartered Institute of Procurement and Supply (CIPS) Ethics Course

-Corruption, fraud, bribery and exploitation;
+• Corruption, fraud, bribery and exploitation;

-Human rights and forced labour in supply chains;
+• Human rights and forced labour in supply chains;

-Ethics and transparency in procurement; and
+• Ethics and transparency in procurement; and

-Environmental awareness.
+• Environmental awareness.

 Orchard Site Visits

-Each harvest season, HEINEKEN conducts orchard audits, where colleagues engage with orchard managers at both our orchards and those of third-party apple growers to discuss and observe working practices.
-Third-party growers answer a number of questions that cover their company structure and how their business complies with UK employment legislation and as part of the audit visit these responses are reviewed, any relevant records are checked before a wider farm inspection to check working conditions is undertaken.
+Third-party growers answer a number of questions that cover their company structure and how their business complies with UK employment legislation.
+As part of the audit visit these responses are reviewed and any relevant records are checked before a wider farm inspection to check working conditions is undertaken.
 Additionally, all growers are required to sign and comply with the HEINEKEN Supplier Code.
+HEINEKEN UK also founded the Sustainable Cider Apples Scheme to promote responsible supply chains.